 Students enrolled in the BA in Psychology program are required to take two semesters (6 credits) of a foreign language as part of their general education requirements.

 Bachelor of Science in Psychology

-The psychology program covers a wide array of topics relevant to the human experience, such as human development, abnormal psychology, biopsychology, history of psychology, theories of counseling, among others.
-Along with courses which prepare students for graduate school, such as statistics, research methods, and experimental psychology, students will benefit from mandatory field placement, where they will gain experience and network with professionals in their chosen field.
-Students enrolled in the Bachelor of Science program are required to complete a core of courses (9 credits) drawn from the natural sciences and computer science.
-Graduates in the field of psychology have distinguished themselves in many settings: school counseling, community counseling, hospital administration, law, research and higher education.
+The BS in Psychology program covers a wide array of topics relevant to the human experience, such as human development, abnormal psychology, biopsychology, history of psychology, and theories of counseling, among others.
+Along with courses that prepare students for graduate school, such as statistics, research methods, and experimental psychology, students will benefit from mandatory field placement, where they gain experience and network with professionals.
+Students enrolled in the Bachelor of Science program are required to complete a core of courses (9 credits) drawn from the natural and computer sciences.

-Discover how Gwynedd Mercy University is revolutionizing the field at Psychology News + Events
+Discover how Gwynedd Mercy University is revolutionizing the field at Psychology Club Events